michaelpatrickpurcell/head-trip/actual_play.md

+# Actual Play Example

+## Act 1: Bobby's Bedroom
 __GM__: Bobby's alarm goes off to a radio station set to loud rock music.
 Bobby opens his eyes.
 He is in his bedroom.

+_The GM is introduces the setting and presents a mild stressor for the Pilot and Body to deal with._

 __Pilot__: Body, turn off the alarm.

 __Body__: Done.

+_The Pilot wants to deal with the stressor introduced by the GM.
+So far, the situation isn't very stressful and the Pilot is easily able to get the Body to cooperate._

 __Pilot__: Can I get a status report?

 __Body__: Logic circuits working at full capacity.
 Free association and creativity banks fully charged.
 Heart pumping.
 Stress levels are a still a bit elevated from that rude awakening.
 Fuel reserves are low, how about some breakfast?

+_The Pilot doesn't have direct access to the mechanical description of how Bobby is doing at any given time in the game.
+While the Body does have direct access to this information, the Body can only discuss how Bobby is doing in fairly vague narrative terms rather than in explicit mechanical terms._

 __GM__: Bobby's mom knocks on the the door.
 She yells "Bobby, aren't you up yet?
 The bus'll be here any second."

+_The GM introduces another stressor and prompts the Pilot and the Body to get moving._

 __Pilot__: OK, time to go.
 Let's move!